-RELIEF THERAPEUTICS Holding AG ("Relief" or "the Company") (formerly THERAMetrics holding AG or "THERAMetrics") is a Swiss stock corporation listed on the SIX Swiss Exchange whose registered office is Splügenstrasse 10, 8002 Zurich, Switzerland.
+RELIEF THERAPEUTICS Holding AG ("Relief" or "the Company") (formerly THERAMetrics holding AG or "THERAMetrics") is a Swiss stock corporation listed on the SIX Swiss Exchange whose registered office is Avenue de Sécheron 15, Geneva, Switzerland.

 On 14 July 2016, the Company acquired Relief Therapeutics SA (RTSA) of Geneva, changed its name from THERAMetrics holding AG to RELIEF THERAPEUTICS Holding AG, and moved its legal seat from Stans to Zurich.
+On 13 June 2017, the Company moved its legal seat from Zurich to Geneva.

-The newly combined Group is focussed on the development and/or licensing of its portfolio of medicinal products candidates (MPCs).
-Its two most promising MPCs are aviptadil (for respiratory indications such as sarcoidosis and pulmonary hypertension) and atexakin alfa (for treatment of diabetic neuropathy).
+The combined Group is focussed on the development and/or licensing of its portfolio of medicinal products candidates (MPCs).
+Its two most promising MPCs are aviptadil (for respiratory indications such as sarcoidosis and pulmonary hypertension) and atexakin alfa (for the treatment of diabetic neuropathy).